-Caroline Pullen, RD, has been with the Second Harvest Food Bank of Middle Tennessee for more than four and half years, sharing her incredible knowledge with those who are struggling with hunger in our community.
+Caroline Pullen, RD, has been with the Second Harvest Food Bank of Middle Tennessee for more than five and half years, sharing her incredible knowledge with those who are struggling with hunger in our community.

 We asked Caroline a few questions about her work at Second Harvest:

 What drove you to a career in nutrition?

 I’ve always loved food and wanted a career that helped people.
 Nutrition was the perfect fit!
 While in school, I never imagined working in food banking, but it quickly became my dream job once I spent time at Second Harvest during my internship.